Shakespeare Schools Festival - Malawi

 Any offer of support (financial and otherwise) would be very welcome.
 Our principal expense is transport to allow participants to travel to Kamuzu Academy.

-They would welcome contact from others who would like to participate in arranging the Festival.
+He would welcome contact from others who would like to participate in arranging the Festival.

 Mrs. Marion Phiri (Matron and Head of Drama at Loyola Jesuit Secondary School) with Jacob Ndalema (Chairman of the Drama Club and 'Romeo') and visiting pupils from Kamuzu Academy at the Loyola Drama Day on 10th March, 2019.